jasminesingh0509/VolunHero/README.md

 ## VolunHero
 ## Project Description
 VolunHero is all about making volunteering a fun social experience.
-The Web App platform connects volunteers and coronavirus vulnerable population.
-Volunteers will be able to choose a user’s list, do the shopping and then deliver the groceries right to any local senior’s door all for free.
+The Web App platform connects volunteers and with people who are at risk in the community to assist with tasks.
+Volunteers will be able to choose a user’s task, and complete it for them.
 Offering the service as a preventative measure with the goal of helping people stay home and stay healthy.

 ## Setup